Understanding and Improving Training-free Loss-based Diffusion Guidance: Analysis of Training-Free Guidance

 The proof is given in Appendix \ref{proof:opt}.
 The Lipschitz continuity and PL conditions are basic assumptions in optimization, and it has been shown that neural networks can locally satisfy these conditions \cite{chen2023over}.
-Our next focus is on scenarios where the assumption in the third condition is met.
-Specifically, for large values of diffusion time $t$, the diffusion trajectory can exhibit substantial deviations between adjacent steps, leading to an increased value of $\kappa_2$ in the third condition.
-This phenomenon is less pronounced for smaller $t$.
-Consequently, the theorem leads us to anticipate a two-phase convergence pattern in training-free guidance: an initial phase where the loss remains relatively high and oscillates for larger $t$, followed by a swift decline (linear convergence) towards lower loss values as $t$ decreases.
 In Figure \ref{fig:opt}, we use ResNet-50 trained on clean images to guide ImageNet pre-trained diffusion models.
 The loss value at each diffusion step is plotted.
 As a reference, we choose $100$ images from the class ``indigo bird'' in ImageNet training set and compute the loss value, which is referred as ``Correct Image Loss'' in the figure.
-The two-stage convergence is verified by experiments.
+The objective value oscillates when $t$ is large, followed by a swift decrease, which verifies our analysis.
+Furthermore, the optimization perspective resolves the mystery of why the guidance weights (i.e., the step size in optimization) should be carefully selected with respect to the guidance function and time $t$ \cite{yu2023freedom}.
+In \cite{yu2023freedom}, most guidance weights $\eta$ are chosen to be proportional to $\sqrt{\alpha_t}$ and dependent on guidance network, which differs from the weights used in classifier guidance and precisely aligns with our findings in Proposition \ref{prop:opt}.
 Remarkably, from theory and experiments, we see that training-free guidance can achieve low loss levels even in instances of guidance failure (Figure \ref{fig:guide_fail}).
 This is attributed to the influence of adversarial gradients, as discussed in the next subsection.